MikaelSvanasbakken/Tjommis-2019-Reworked/README.md

 - npm install -g ionic
 - Save this project in preferred folder.
-- Navigate to the folder you saved the project in, and run ionic start.
+- Navigate to the folder you saved the project in, and run ionic serve